 - These meals will be served family-style.
 While the guests are enjoying the cuisine they will be able to meet the campus farmers, as well as a guest local farmer featuring some of their products.
 Wine will also be served during the meal.
 Registration and payment are due by July 21 for the first session, and by August 17 for the second session.

 About Loyola University Chicago

-Committed to preparing people to lead extraordinary lives, Loyola University Chicago, founded in 1870, is the nation’s largest Jesuit, Catholic university.
-Enrollment is more than 15,600 students, which includes more than 10,000 undergraduates hailing from all 50 states and 82 countries.
+Founded in 1870, Loyola University Chicago is the nation’s largest Jesuit, Catholic university, with more than 16,000 students.
+Nearly 10,000 undergraduates hailing from all 50 states and 82 countries call Loyola home.
 The University has four campuses: three in the greater Chicago area and one in Rome, Italy.
 Loyola also serves as the U.S. host university to The Beijing Center for Chinese Studies in Beijing, China.
 Loyola’s ten schools and colleges include arts and sciences, business administration, communication, education, graduate studies, law, medicine, nursing, continuing and professional studies, and social work.
 Loyola offers 71 undergraduate majors, 71 undergraduate minors, 85 master’s degrees, and 31 doctoral degrees.
 Loyola is consistently ranked among the “top national universities” by U.S.News & World Report, and the University was named a “best value” in their 2009 rankings.
 In addition, Loyola is among a select group of universities recognized for community service and engagement by prestigious national organizations like the Carnegie Foundation and the Corporation for National and Community Service.
 For more information about Loyola, please visit LUC.edu.